PixelGarage/sowieich/all/modules/_pixelgarage/transloadit_api/README.txt

 1. The module provides a configuration form at admin/config/services/transloadit_api.
 Here the key and the secret of the user account has to be added and the connection to the Transloadit service can be tested.

-2. The module provides two functions:
+2. The module provides two Transloadit API call methods (see transloadit_api.methods.inc):
   a) transloadit_api_get_instance(), returning an instance of \transloadit\Transloadit with the key and secret set.
-  b) transloadit_api_execute_assembly($files, $template_id, $steps = array(), $async = true) to upload files and
+  b) transloadit_api_execute_assembly($files, $template_id, $steps = array(), $context = array(), $async = true)
-     process it with the given assembly steps.
+     to upload files and process it with the defined template (transloadit user account) or the given assembly steps.
      Signature Authentication is automatically added.

-3. The module provides two hooks returning the transloadit response of an asynchronous request (see transloadit_api.api.php for further details)
+3. The module provides two hooks returning the transloadit response of an asynchronous conversion request .
+    (see transloadit_api.api.php for further details)

 -----------------------------------------------------------------------------